 Aspect Details Reporting Required for Entities Owned by a Trust Yes, trusts must disclose beneficial ownership under the country's AML regulations.
 People with Significant Control (PSC) Register Not implemented.
 Register of Overseas Entities Not implemented.
-Threshold for beneficial ownership 25% ietnam has specific anti-money laundering regulations requiring the disclosure of beneficial ownership for companies.
-Beneficial owners with a 10% or more stake in a company must be reported to authorities.
-However, there is no centralized or public register of beneficial ownership in Vietnam, and foreign entities are not specifically tracked.
+Threshold for beneficial ownership 25% angladesh, the regulatory framework requires companies to disclose beneficial owners who hold 25% or more of shares or voting rights as part of anti-money laundering efforts.
+However, there is no central or public register of beneficial ownership, and foreign entities are not subject to any specific reporting requirements.